 The land rotates underneath the gasses pushing them upwards along elevated peaks condensing and stripping the atmosphere of the low lying nitrogen gasses (Pluto's version of moisture).

-The Desert Dunes become a byproduct of that dry stripped arid atmosphere as methane snow accumulates slowly in this zone.
+The elevated mountain Desert Dunes called Tartarus Dorsa become a byproduct of that dry stripped arid atmosphere as methane snow accumulates slowly in this zone.

 Well that's my guess and I'm sticking with it until a better description comes along.

 I'm calling it the Desert Dunes. there have been several attempts to explain the snake skin look of these rolling dunes but I believe this is the best I've heard yet.

 It fits what we see on Earth, it matches the terrain, it makes sense.

 This area called Tartarus Dorsa is my "Desert Dunes".

 In January 2017 (9 months after writing this page) NASA described this spiky bladed terrain aka Tartarus Dorsa as Penitentes.